 Background

-The Producer Responsibility Scheme on Waste Electrical and Electronic Equipment (WPRS) covering the regulated electrical equipment (REE) (i.e. air-conditioners, refrigerators, washing machines, televisions, computers, printers, scanners and monitors) is now fully implemented.
-The WPRS provides a convenient means for recycling and also facilitates the proper treatment of abandoned REE, turning waste into resources.
+The Producer Responsibility Scheme on Waste Electrical and Electronic Equipment (WPRS) covering the regulated electrical equipment (REE) (i.e. air-conditioners, refrigerators, washing machines, televisions, computers, printers, scanners and monitors) has been fully implemented.
+The WPRS provides convenient means for recycling and also facilitates the proper treatment of abandoned REE, turning waste into resources.
+Since 1 July 2024, the scope of the WPRS has covered refrigerators with a rated storage volume up to 900 litres, washing machines with a rated washing capacity up to 15 kg, stand-alone tumble dryers, and dehumidifiers.

 Recycle Right